HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 the backend now knows what to response if the index method is called (namely to render index.html).

-the URLs which define which view is loaded are defined in the backends urls.py here we first need to import the views folder
+The URLs which define which view is loaded are defined in the backends urls.py.
+Here we first need to import the views folder
 ```python
 from . import views
 ```